FAQ, AGB's & more

 With the pandemic present there are a few changes.
 We adjusted our hygienic process to be even more rigid to offer you the safest experience you can get.
 But we also had to make a few adjustments to our daily business:

 Consultations can be held in the studio with a proper appointment.
 To make one please send us an e-mail or call at the shop during opening hours so Lisa can help you to find a time and date for your visit.
-Please show up to all appointments wearing an OP- or FFP2 mask and use the provided hand sanitizer offered in our shop and talk to Lisa about further proceedings.
+Please show up to all appointments using the provided hand sanitizer offered in our shop and talk to Lisa about further proceedings.

-Since 08/14/21 you need a highly current negative antigen test.
-For this purpose, please get a test (from a test center or pharmacy), please bring the corresponding certificate with you.
 There are test points within walking distance of the shop, for example at the Kreuz pharmacy (Rheinstrasse corner Oranienstrasse, approx. 1 minute walk) or at the Rhein-Main-Hallen (lower end of Rheinstrasse, approx. 7 minutes walk).
-Vaccinated persons (both vaccinations completed and older than 14 days) or those who have recovered also have to wear their mask in the shop, please bring proof of this with you.

 In addition to what you have to do, we also commit ourselves to deal with the situation carefully.
 In the store, all employees must wear mouth and nose protection.
 All areas, seating and workplaces are cleaned and disinfected after use and at the end of the day (good that this was part of the daily routine even before Corona), it is ventilated as often as possible and contacts in the studio are reduced / limited to the smallest possible.
 Our employees and guests test themselves at regular intervals, but at least once a week.
 If you have any questions about our hygiene routine in relation to Corona, you are of course welcome to contact us at any time.